Eugene Cernan, last man on the moon, dies

 "We are saddened by the loss of retired NASA astronaut Gene Cernan, the last man to walk on the moon," the US space agency said on Twitter.

+On his first space flight, Cernan became the second American to walk in space during the Gemini IX mission in 1966, led by command pilot Thomas Stafford.

+On his second sojourn in May 1969, he was pilot of Apollo 10's lunar module, the first comprehensive lunar-orbital qualification and verification flight test of an Apollo lunar module.

-Cernan was one of fourteen astronauts selected by NASA in October 1963.
-He served as as spacecraft commander of Apollo 17, the last scheduled manned mission to the moon for the United States.
-The mission launched on December 6, 1972 and returned on December 19.
+He made his third space flight as spacecraft commander of Apollo 17, the last scheduled manned mission to the moon for the US, in December 1972.

+With the support of lunar module pilot Harrison H. Schmitt, Cernan established a base of operations in the moon's Taurus-Littrow valley and made a home there for the mission for three days.
+From the landing base, they completed three excursions to nearby craters and the Taurus mountains.

-The mission established several new records for manned space flight, including longest manned lunar landing flight (301 hours, 51 minutes), and longest lunar surface extravehicular activities (22 hours, 6 minutes).
+The mission launched on December 6, 1972 and returned two weeks later.
+It established several new records for manned space flight, including longest manned lunar landing flight (301 hours, 51 minutes), and longest lunar surface extravehicular activities (22 hours, 6 minutes).

+Cernan's death comes a little more than a month after fellow Apollo astronaut, John Glenn, died in December.